Comparison of integral equations for the Maxwell transmission problem with general permittivities: Conclusions and discussion

-\begin{itemize} \item[{\rm (A)}] Can it be used for Lipschitz regular/piecewise smooth surfaces $\Gamma$? \item[{\rm (B)}] What types of operators does it employ? \item[{\rm (C)}] How fast does it compute all the scattered and transmitted fields? \item[{\rm (D)}] How does it behave in the quasi-static limit? \item[{\rm (E)}] How stable is it?
+Since ``Dirac'' clearly is a competitive IER of the MTP($k_-,k_+$), we end by comparing it to other available IERs.
+We limit our discussion to non-magnetic materials, although ``Dirac'' was formulated for general materials in \cite{HelsRose20}, which we plan to cover in a forthcoming publication.
+The aspects of the IERs that we base our discussion on are the following. \begin{itemize} \item[{\rm (A)}] Has it been used for Lipschitz regular/piecewise smooth surfaces $\Gamma$? \item[{\rm (B)}] What types of operators does it employ? \item[{\rm (C)}] How fast does it compute all the scattered and transmitted fields? \item[{\rm (D)}] How does it behave in the quasi-static limit? \item[{\rm (E)}] How stable is it?
 Does it have false eigenwavenumbers, false near-eigenwavenumbers, or false essential spectrum? \end{itemize} We now make a comparison with the ``Debye'' formalism in \cite{EpsGreNei13,EpsGreNei19} and the ``DFIE'' formalism in \cite{VicGreFer18} which, according to \cite[Conclusions]{VicGreFer18}, are the current leading IERs when it comes to well-posedness for a wide range of passive materials.
 Using formalism from \cite{HelsRose20,RosenGMA19}, ``Dirac'' uses Cauchy type integral representations for the Dirac equation $\dirac F= {\rm i}kF$ for the electromagnetic multivector field $F$, whereas ``Debye'' employs a Dirac multivector potential $F= \dirac G+{\rm i}kG$, leading to a component-wise Helmholtz equation $\Delta G+ k^2 G=0$, for which classical layer potentials apply.
 The electric and magnetic Gauss equations translate to certain conditions on these boundary layers, which via Hodge decompositions of tangential vector fields allows one to eliminate all but two scalar boundary densities for each domain.
 In the scattering situation of the present paper, this yields a ``Debye'' IER with four scalar densities.
 It is known that (D) it does not have dense-mesh low-frequency breakdown, and no topological low-frequency breakdown if complemented by extra equations.
-A drawback of ``Debye'' is that implementing the Hodge projections requires the numerical solution of a second order surface Laplace equation on $\Gamma$, which (A) hampers the applicability to non-smooth $\Gamma$.
-An implementation of ``Debye'' for scattering by perfect conductors and piecewise smooth $\Gamma$, is in \cite{ChernoBoag13}.
+A drawback of ``Debye'' is that implementing the Hodge projections requires the numerical solution of a second order surface Laplace equation on $\Gamma$.
+An implementation of ``Debye'' for scattering by perfect conductors and piecewise smooth $\Gamma$ is in~\cite{ChernoBoag13}, but (A) it has not been used for the MTP($k_-,k_+$) on piecewise smooth $\Gamma$.
 According to \cite[Equation (2.19)]{EpsGreNei19}, ``Debye'' also (B) uses compositions of two integral operators.
-It is unclear to us, what has been proven for ``Debye'' about (E).
-In \cite[Conclusions]{EpsGreNei19}, it is stated that ``Debye'' is invertible for all passive materials.
+Concerning (E), it is stated in \cite[Conclusions]{EpsGreNei19} that ``Debye'' is invertible for all passive materials.
 However, this is impossible for any IER, which is equivalent to MTP($k_-$, $k_+$), due to the true eigenwavenumbers shown in Figure~\ref{fig:sphere}(e).
-Moreover, the main uniqueness result for ``Debye'', \cite[Theorem 3.2]{EpsGreNei13}, assumes a positive real part on permittivity and relies on \cite[Theorem 69]{Muller69}, which assumes permittivities in the first quadrant \cite[p.
-261]{Muller69}.
+Moreover, the main uniqueness result for ``Debye'', \cite[Theorem~3.2]{EpsGreNei13}, assumes that $\Re{\rm e}\left\{\epsilon_+\right\}>0$ and relies on \cite[Theorem 69]{Muller69}, which assumes permittivities in the first quadrant \cite[p.~261]{Muller69}.
 These assumptions do not cover all passive non-magnetic materials, which correspond to the square $[0,\pi/2]^2$ in Figure~\ref{fig:amoeba0}(b).
+It was recently shown in \cite{EpsteinRachh21} though, that these uniqueness results can be sharpened to cover $(\arg(k_-),\arg(k_+))=(0,\pi/2)$ in particular.
+However, numerical experiments revealing possible false near-eigenwavenumbers as in Figure~\ref{fig:sphere}(d) are not available.